 This study demonstrated that tropical tree species that were tolerant of an experimental drought had hydraulic traits that differed from those that were intolerant.
 The hydraulic traits of the measured species were not aligned with their early- versus late-successional life histories, thus revealing an important drought-tolerance control over tropical forest dynamics.

-The observed differences in plant hydraulic traits enhances our understanding of important controls over tropical forest dynamics, which is critical for informing the parameterization of hydrodynamic formulations used in Earth System Models.
+The observed differences in plant hydraulic traits enhances understanding of important controls over tropical forest dynamics, an advancement which is critical for informing the parameterization of hydrodynamic formulations used in Earth system models.

 Daniel Stover and Dorothy Koch

 Thomas L. Powell